 Surveillance has detected West Nile virus in mosquitoes collected throughout the five boroughs

-The Health Department is aggressively spraying parts of the city where mosquito activity is prevalent; there have been 11 adulticiding spray operations, 2 aerial larvicidings and 1,293 ground-based larvicidings to date
+The Health Department is aggressively spraying parts of the city where mosquito activity is prevalent; there have been seven adulticiding spray operations, three aerial larvicidings and 1,603 ground-based larvicidings to date

-Every year since 1999, people in New York City are diagnosed with West Nile virus infection, with most identified between late July and October.
+September 12, 2019 — The Health Department today reported four human cases of West Nile virus, the first cases identified in the 2019 season: two from Queens, and one from Staten Island and one from Brooklyn.
+Two people were discharged from the hospital, and two remain hospitalized.
+Human cases of West Nile virus occur each year in New York City, with most identified between late July and October.
 The amount of West Nile virus activity varies every year.
-Mosquito populations this year are at an average level compared to previous years; the number of mosquito pools testing positive for West Nile virus this season is 413, which is 15% more than last year at this point in time.
-So far this season, the Health Department has completed 11 adulticiding spray operations and two aerial larvicide treatments to reduce the risk of West Nile virus.
+Mosquito populations overall this year are at an average level; the number of mosquito pools testing positive for West Nile virus this season is 319, which is 66% less than last year at this point in time.
+So far this season, the Health Department has completed seven adulticiding spray operations and three aerial larvicide treatments to reduce the risk of West Nile virus.
 Additional mosquito treatments are planned for the remainder of the mosquito season with locations to be determined by the Health Department’s extensive citywide surveillance system.

 The West Nile virus was first detected in New York City 20 years ago.
 Since 1999, the number of human cases has ranged from three to 47 annually.
-Ten New Yorkers were diagnosed with West Nile virus during the 2019 season.
-Of the 434 New Yorkers diagnosed with West Nile virus since 1999, 47 (11%) have died due to their infection.
+Thirty-six New Yorkers were diagnosed with West Nile virus during the 2018 season.
+Of the 422 New Yorkers diagnosed with West Nile virus since 1999, 46 (11%) have died due to their infection.
 The number of positive mosquito pools has also varied annually from 40 to 1,024.
 New York City has over 47 species of mosquitoes, but West Nile virus is transmitted primarily by several Culex species, including Culex salinarius, Culex pipiens and Culex restuans.

-As a part of normal outreach, the Health Department conducts 80 to 90 presentations to educate communities about mosquito-borne illnesses.
-This year, due to COVID-19 related restrictions, the Department conducted a reduced number of virtual presentations.
-Community presentations on West Nile virus and other health topics can be requested here.
+Every year, as a part of normal outreach, the Health Department also conducts 80 to 90 presentations to educate communities about mosquito-borne illnesses.
+Community presentations on West Nile virus and other health topics can be requested.